 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
 Disclosure will be to the Joint Heads of Chambers, members of our Management Committee and to anyone involved in the complaint and its investigation.
 Such people will include the barrister member or staff who you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 As part of our commitment to client care we will make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
-Every year we considered all informal and formal complaints on an anonymous basis in order to identify how we might improve our service.
+Every year we consider all informal and formal complaints on an anonymous basis in order to identify how we might improve our service.

 You may wish to raise a complaint by speaking to us on the telephone.